codio-content/ThinkJava/.guides/content/loops-and-strings-the-indexof-method.md

 String fruit = "banana";
 int index = fruit.indexOf('a');     // returns 1
 ```
+Try it out in the left pane.
+To compile and run the code, press the "Run!"
+{Run!}(sh .guides/bg.sh javac code/IndexOf.java java -cp code/ IndexOf )

 This example finds the index of `'a'` in the string.
 But the letter appears three times, so it's not obvious what `indexOf` should do.